-5. After Audible Free Trial ends, you may be charged without prior notice!
+5. You may be charged without prior notice!

 One of the reasons why some of the new Audible members get disappointed with Audible’s service is because Audible automatically starts your paid membership after the free trial.

 It may not even notify you before charging your card!
-(However, as per some recent feedback, Audible has now started to send an email reminder 5 days before the end of free trial.)
+(As per some recent feedback, Audible has now started to send an email reminder few days before the end of free trial.)